 Because our building sits on an infill site in London with party walls to the east and west, our main concerns will be the north and south facades.
 All glazing ratio options were tested on the same building form – they all comply with Part L 2010.
 Using Sefaira’s SketchUp PlugIn, we can immediately tell that the building is cooling dominated.
 Getting the cooling load down will be the last defining factor in our search for the ideal glazing ratio(s).

 We tested nine combinations for north and south glazing ratios.
 To start, we tried equal glazing ratios for both facades.

 As expected, the largest glazing ratio, 80 & 80% on both facades, gave the highest sDA levels, but it also has the highest exposure (or glare) and EUI.

 Next, we tested alternate values for north and south.

 The general rule of thumb when designing in the UK is to harness natural light from the north and be wary of glare from the south.
-Interestingly, the south offered almost double the sDA the north glazing offered, with characteristically higher levels of unfavourable glare.
-We can also see that higher glazing ratios on the south reduced the cooling load by 7%.
-It could be that the slight tilt of the building off the cardinal points is exposing the north facade to bad gains from the east.
+Interestingly, the south offered almost double the sDA the north glazing offered, with characteristically higher levels of unfavorable glare.
+We can also see that higher glazing ratios in the south reduced the cooling load by 7%.
+It could be that the slight tilt of the building of the cardinal points is exposing the north facade to bad gains from the east.